keptn/keptn.github.io/content/docs/quickstart/_index.md

     ```

     Keptn comes with different installation options, please have a look at the [installation documentation](../0.9.x/operate) for more details on cluster requirements, resource consumption, supported Kubernetes versions, and more.
+    Please note that although during the installation procedure it might be mentioned that Istio is required, it is *not required* for this quickstart guide.

     <details><summary>Installation logs</summary>
     <p>The installation logs will print the following output: